athanclark/symbiote/README.md

 -------------

-For an example, check out the tests - they are performed locally in an asynchronous channel, but achieve the right goal.
+For an example, check out the tests - they are performed both locally in an asynchronous channel, and remotely with its sister package - [purescript-symbiote](https://pursuit.purescript.org/package/purescript-symbiote).